mikekeith52/AllStatesForecast/user_guide.md

     - if int is greater than one of the stored models' test length, this will fail
 - See [forecast_auto_arima()](#forecast_auto_arima) documentation for an example of how to call a forecast method and access reults

+### forecast_elasticnet
+- `Forecaster.forecast_elasticnet(test_length=1,Xvars='all',call_me='elasticnet',alpha=1.0,hyper_params={},set_feature_importance=True)`
+- forecasts with an elasticnet from sklearn (https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html#sklearn.linear_model.ElasticNet)
+- Parameters:
+  - **test_length** : int, default 1
+    - the length of the resulting test_set
+    - must be at least 1 (AssertionError raised if not)
+  - **Xvars** : list or "all", default "all"
+    - the independent variables to use in the resulting X dataframes
+  - **call_me** : str, default "lasso"
+    - the model's nickname -- this name carries to the self.info, self.mape, and self.forecasts dictionaries
+  - **alpha** : float, default 1.0
+    - the desired alpha hyperparameter to pass to the sklearn model
+    - 1.0 is also the default in sklearn
+  - **hyper_params** : dict, default {}
+    - hyper paramaters other than alpha that you want changed from the default setting from sklearn, parameter is key, desired setting is value
+  - **set_feature_importance** : bool or any other data type, default True
+    - if True, adds a key to self.feature_importance with the call_me parameter as a key
+    - value is the feature_importance dataframe from eli5 in a pandas dataframe data type
+    - not setting this to True means it will be ignored, which improves speed
+- See [forecast_auto_arima()](#forecast_auto_arima) documentation for an example of how to call a forecast method and access reults

 ### forecast_ets
 - `Forecaster.forecast_ets(test_length=1,call_me='ets')`
 - Exponential Smoothing State Space Model